bruno-f7s/portfolio/airbnb-porto-2023/README.md

 - _202303-calendar.csv_: Snapshot of Airbnb activity's data from Q1 2022 (obtained from the zip file: _calendar.csv.gz_)

 ## 3. Data
-The data was obtained from the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> and it is made of 4 CSV files - which contains listing information - and 1 CSV file with activity information.
-The listing files are the focus of the project while the calendar.csv was used just for a quality check.
+The data was obtained from the website <a href=http://insideairbnb.com/get-the-data/>Inside Airbnb</a> and it is made of four CSV files - which contains listing information - and one CSV file with activity information.
+The listing files are the focus of the project while the calendar.csv was only used once for a quality check.

 The listing's data contains, among others, these columns:
 - id